typesafehub/conductr-doc/src/main/play-doc/developer/BundleConfiguration.md

 It is sometimes not possible or practical to change source code in order to signal successful startup or have it use the environment variables that ConductR provides.

 We provide a [CLI](https://github.com/typesafehub/typesafe-conductr-cli#command-line-interface-cli-for-typesafe-conductr) command named [`shazar`](https://github.com/typesafehub/typesafe-conductr-cli#shazar) for bundling the contents of any folder.
 You can therefore hand-craft a `bundle.conf` and its component folders and use `shazar` to bundle it.
-See [our documentation](TODO) for a full description on the layout of a bundle including its `bundle.conf` file.

 As a quick example, suppose that you wish to bundle [ActiveMQ](http://activemq.apache.org/) as a Docker component with a `Dockerfile`.
 You can do something like this (btw: we appreciate that you cannot change the world in one go and don't always have the luxury of using Akka for messaging!):